 DUMBO/Fulton Ferry, and Brooklyn Heights tour

-Waterfront neighborhoods near the Brooklyn Bridge, plus historic Brooklyn Heights, offer architecture, food, views, and art.
+Waterfront neighborhoods near the Brooklyn Bridge, plus historic Brooklyn Heights, offer architecture, food, views, and art, with relatively light walking.

 DUMBO (Down Under the Manhattan Bridge Overpass) is a not-so-accurate acronym for a small neighborhood that nudges toward the Brooklyn Bridge and offers time-capsule industrial architecture (most of it renovated to a shine), a new park, new shopping, and street art.

 The views are spectacular, including Lower Manhattan and the Brooklyn Bridge.
 No wonder so many people stage their wedding photos here.
 No wonder so many films and TV shows are shot here.
 (No wonder some of the locals get annoyed.)

 Long moribund as manufacturing declined, DUMBO revived largely because of the foresight and wiles of developer David Walentas.
 Revamped buildings now house residential, retail, and office tenants.